Welcome to the College of Nursing

 All applicants applying to Rush University College of Nursing do so through a centralized application system, NursingCAS.
 Application materials (essay, references, transcripts, GRE scores if required, etc.) must be submitted directly to NursingCAS prior to the application deadline.
 Applicants will be invited to submit a supplemental application directly to the College of Nursing upon receipt of their NursingCAS application.

 All applicants will be evaluated on the following:

-- Three letters of recommendation from faculty and/or work managers (for post-licensure applicants at least one letter must come from current or recent employer).
+- Three letters of recommendation from faculty and/or work managers (for post-licensure applicants: at least one letter must come from current or recent employer).
 Relationship of recommenders to you must be in a supervisory capacity.
-Recommendations from friends, relatives, or co-workers will not be accepted and will cause your application to be delayed or denied.
-Please refer to the CON website admission guidelines for your specific program for more detailed recommender information.
+Recommendations from friends, relatives or co-workers will not be accepted and will cause your application to be delayed or denied.
+Please refer to the College of Nursing webpage admission guidelines for your specific program for more detailed recommender information.

 - The GRE is required for all applicants to the Nurse Anesthesia and PhD programs and cannot be waived.